Or3l/software-developer-coding-challenge/SOLUTION.md

 Few rules to place a bid:
 - A bid can be placed on a item only if an auction has been opened.
-- An Auction requires a user, so you need to create a user first
+- A bid requires a user, so you need to create a user first
 - An Auction requires a item, so you need to create a item first

 The postman collection: